lijeanine/MyCode/README.md

 # MyCode
-To save code.py I have ever used, or the basic structure need to know.
+To save code.py I have ever used, or the basic structure needs to know.